movementlabsxyz/MIP/MIP/mip-37/README.md

 #### Epochs

-We require epochs in order to facilitate a clear separation of `staking` and `unstaking` periods for validators, as well as manage rewards and penalties.
+We require epochs in order to provide

+- **secure on- and off-boarding process** of validators.
+A validator MUST live in a well-defined state for a sufficient amount of time.
+The available states are `stake`, `unstake`, and `not-staking` (in code only the former two may be required).
+This longevity of a given state both provides stability to the protocol, as well as is a security measure to prevent validators from harming the protocol towards the end of an epoch without implications, as they remain accountable for at least one epoch.
+- **reward and penalty application**.
+The borders between periods are also used to manage rewards and penalties.
+This also renders inefficiencies as calculation of voting weights could be expensive or attackable and thus it should be performed infrequent.

 The `epochDuration` MUST be set when initializing a chain.
 It MAY be changeable later on through a governance mechanism.
 The `epochDuration` should be set to a value that is large enough to allow for the `staking` and `unstaking` process to be completed.
 Moreover, it should be long enough for human operators to react.

 > :bulb: The initial recommendation for `epochDuration` is 1 day.

 There are three relevant epoch types

+##### 1. `presentEpoch`

-1. **`presentEpoch`** is the epoch that is currently active on L1.
+`presentEpoch` is the epoch that is currently active on L1.

 ```solidity
 uint256 presentEpoch = getEpochFromL1BlockTime();